Talwind1/Talwind1/README.md

 ### Hi there👋 I’m Tal

-* 🌱 I’m a fullstack student at appleseeds.
+* 🌱 I’m a fullstack student at Appleseeds.
 * 👀 I’m interested in Fullstack Development, Machine Learning, Data Science
 * 💞️ I’m looking to collaborate on anything that involves Vanilla JS, React, NodeJS
 * 📫 Reach me at: talwind1@gmail.com